Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_homepage.md

 * **Message** - your hero banner message.
 * **Position** - the position to place the hero banner content.

+Close the Hero Content pop out, and then click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.

 ### Change the background color

 From the *Homepage* page, select a solid or gradient option for the hero background color.
 Make sure your text remains legible and meets accessibility requirements.

 * **Solid** - one solid color is used for the background.
 When selected, configure one background color.
 * **Gradient** - two colors are used for the background.
 When selected, configure the start color, end color, and direction for the gradient.

+Click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.

 ### Change the background image